 A Resistance Temperature Detector, or RTD, works pretty much like a thermistor, except that it’s made from a coil of highly conductive metal, whose conductivity changes in response to the local temperature.
 They represent a compromise between the thermocouple and the thermistor, in that they can measure more accurately than the thermocouple, over a greater range than the thermistor.
 Where the RTD falls down is response time; while the other components we’ve mentioned will react to temperature changes within a few seconds, the RTD can sometimes take up to a minute.
 As such, it’s better at observing longer trends than reacting to short-term thermal shocks.

-So where are these various technologies applied?
-A more common example of a temperature sensor is one you probably already have in your home – a thermostat.
+So where are these technologies applied?
+A common example of a temperature sensor is one related to home automation – a thermostat.
 This device uses a temperature sensor(or several), to track the temperature in a house, and uses the information collected to turn the heating up or down.
-Without it, the boiler wouldn’t know whether to boil more water, and it would be impossible to keep the temperature consistent.
+Without it, the boiler wouldn’t know whether to boil more water, and it would be impossible to maintain a consistent temperature.

 The same principles apply to your oven – built-in temperature sensors inside the compartment constantly check to see whether the temperature is above or below the desired level.
 If things are too warm or too cold, it’ll adjust the power going to the heating elements.
 Similar arrangements exist in other appliances where temperature needs to be controlled – including fridges, air-conditioning units, the nozzle on your 3D printer, the tip of your soldering iron and the CPU on your computer.

 Of the components we’ve mentioned, a thermistor is by far the most accurate.

 In a thermocouple, the actual sensor is shielded, leaving only the metal arms to which it’s attached exposed to higher temperatures.
 As such, it’s a great choice for high-temperature situations.